 We were included in a very chic cocktail party there last evening, and enjoyed talking with fellow West Coast designers Jaimie Young and Barclay Butera.
 It was definitely a New York party with lots of the beautiful people.

-Oh yeah, the pillow collection is offered in a beautiful color palette, and is rich in embroidered designs.
+the pillow collection is offered in a beautiful color palette, and is rich in embroidered designs.
 We selected warm grays and silvers on one grouping, and navy and white on another.

 We finally succumbed to some really tasty greens and yellows!
 As you come to know us better, you will see that we are not big into lots of bold colors, as we are usually interested in texture and softer more natural colors, but these just couldn't be resisted!